How WITNESS Uses Video Advocacy to Advance Human Rights

 The video’s powerful impact helped propel an idea that musician and activist Peter Gabriel already had; WITNESS was formally founded in 1992 to “give cameras to human rights activists around the world,” and has since grown into a much larger organization using what it calls “video advocacy.”

-“Stories are a critical part of our overall strategy on human rights,” says WITNESS executive director Yvette Alberdingk Thijm.
-For a video clip to make sense—much less to effect change—she says it needs to be “put in the context of a larger story about a human rights situation.”
-The video of the Rodney King beating, though not connected to WITNESS, demonstrates the point: It resonated precisely because it was widely understood as an example of a pattern of abuses by the L.A.P.D., or, using a wider lens, as part of a centuries-long history of institutional racism in the U.S. How a story is framed, then, shapes the impact that a witness’s video will have.
+“Stories are a critical part of our overall human rights strategy,” says WITNESS executive director Yvette Alberdingk Thijm.
+For a video clip to make sense—much less to affect change—it needs to be “put in the context of a larger story about a human rights situation,” she says.
+The video of the Rodney King beating, though not connected to WITNESS, demonstrates the point: it resonated precisely because it was widely understood as evidence of a pattern of abuse by the L.A.P.D. and, through a wider lens, as part of the centuries-long history of institutional racism in the United States.
+How a story is framed, then, shapes the impact a witness’s video can have.

 From its inception, WITNESS worked to outfit human rights groups worldwide with video cameras, at a time when such equipment was more of a luxury; the organization soon started to complement the technology with hands-on training, so as to best support partner groups on their issue-driven campaigns.
-In the U.S., for example, the Elder Justice Campaign, conducted with the National Council on Aging, successfully used video stories to fight for elder abuse protections to be included in health care reform.
+In the U.S., for example, WITNESS’s ongoing Eyes on ICE project has used video case studies and community-centered storytelling to expose immigration abuses, support immigrant communities, and strengthen advocacy around detention and deportation.
 As the landscape changes yet again, WITNESS is shifting its focus once more.

 “Millions of people use